$5 for 7 tastes;

 In 2015, the Voelkers were able to purchase more land to expand their small orchard and add a vineyard.
 While working hard to clear the land and plant rows of fruit, they were able to truly appreciate the beauty of the location and the view overlooking the mountains.
-This will be the eventual location of their tasting room, a perfect setting to relax and enjoy their craft.
+It was clear this would be the eventual location of their tasting room, a perfect setting to relax and enjoy their mead and cider.

 Inspired by their Apple Mead, in 2016 Helderberg Meadworks began producing their own hard cider.
-The philosophy of using all-natural ingredients extends to their ciders as well, allowing them to bring out the crisp, fresh apple flavor.
-Thanks to the positive customer feedback at festivals over the past two years, Helderberg has decided to make hard cider a permanent addition to their future tasting room offerings.
+The philosophy of using all-natural ingredients extends to their ciders, allowing them to bring out the crisp, fresh apple flavor.
+Thanks to the positive customer feedback at festivals over the past two years, Helderberg decided to make hard cider a permanent addition to their tasting room offerings.

 IN THE SPOTLIGHT